ArduPilot/ardupilot/BUILD.md

 build Ardupilot, but you can also read more about the build system in the [Waf Book](https://waf.io/book/).

+The waf.io website is down, but there is a [Waf_mirror](http://www.freehackers.org/%7Etnagy/release/)

 Waf should always be called from the ardupilot's root directory.
 Differently from the make-based build, with Waf there's a configure step to choose the board to be used (default is `sitl`).